deanrad/rx-helper/README.md

 ## OK, but where should I start?

-The flagship demo which can be utilized as a course to learn how to fit an Antares Agent with an existing React/Redux/Express app, is located here: [The Hotel California Antares Sample App](//github.com/deanius/hotel-california).
+The flagship demo which can be utilized as a course to learn how to fit an Rx-Helper Agent with an existing React/Redux/Express app, is located here: [The Hotel California Rx-Helper Sample App](//github.com/deanius/hotel-california).

 It's becoming part of a workshop - if you're interested in learning more, or updating me on your progress, [tweet it](//twitter.com/deaniusol)!